Characters of Henry Danger and Danger Force: Piper Hart

 Piper Hart (Ella Anderson) is Henry's little sister who is a fan of Captain Man.
-She and Henry are not that close.
-Piper claims that she hates her life and overreacts to various issues mostly about social media.
 She is fearless and even aggressive, but does have a softer side.
 Piper is also shown to be annoyed with Jasper's antics and seems to have a big rivalry with him.
-In the episode Grave Danger, due to an accidental technicality at the DMV, Piper has her own driver's license despite being underage.
-She later accidentally discovered her brother's secret in part one of “Sister Twister” when she fell into the Man Cave just as Henry and Ray transformed into Kid Danger and Captain Man.
-Piper screamed after seeing them transform into the heroes.
-She would play a part in becoming a member of the team after she helped Ray get his memory back (as he was about to erase Piper's, but she accidentally aimed the device at him instead), despite Henry's reluctance.
-In “A Tale of Two Pipers” it is revealed that Piper will become a leader of a resistance group (against cyborg children) in the future and that both Henry and Ray trained her.
+In the episode "Sister Twister", Piper discovers Kid Danger and Captain Man's secret identities after falling into the Man Cave.
+She becomes a member of the team after she helps Ray get his memory back, despite Henry's reluctance.
+In "A Tale of Two Pipers" it is revealed that Piper will become a leader of a resistance group against cyborg children in the future and that both Henry and Ray trained her.
 In "The Fate of Danger: Part II", Piper goes to attend college in Florida.

 Schwoz

-Schwoz Schwartz (Michael D. Cohen) is Captain Man's worker and closest friend, who handled the equipment in the Man Cave as he was the one who built it.
-Ray and Schwoz's friendship was strained when Schwoz stole Ray's girlfriend.
-They eventually made up when Henry convinced Ray to forgive Schwoz.
-Since then, Schwoz has come up with various inventions to help Captain Man and Kid Danger, though at times he can be weird and funny, which makes Henry and Ray furious.
-He sometimes refers to his sister as someone who looks like a horse.
+Schwoz Schwartz (Michael D. Cohen) is Captain Man's worker and closest friend, who created the equipment in the Man Cave.
 Schwoz is highly intelligent with extensive knowledge in engineering, mechanics, computer science and medicine.
-He also had a shape-shifting android as his "girlfriend" and in “Grand Theft Otto”, it's revealed that Schwoz had cloned himself.
+He also had a shape-shifting android as his "girlfriend" and in "Grand Theft Otto", it's revealed that Schwoz had cloned himself.
 He becomes a main character in the fifth season.
-In “The Fate of Danger: Part 2”, he and Ray open The Swellview Academy for the Gifted, or SW.A.G. for short, helping Ray train a new team of Superheroes.
+In "The Fate of Danger: Part 2", he and Ray open the Swellview Academy for the Gifted, or SW.A.G. for short, helping Ray train a new team of superheroes.
 In "The Battle for Swellview", Schwoz finally abandons Ray and the Danger Force to start a new life with Princess Daphne.